 As the topic of junk food consumption in children becoming a grim reality now, let us talk about other points in regards to it.
 Children these days have been at par with media which display various advertisements about different junk food.
-These advertisements lure children in to consuming more of junk food.
+These advertisements lure children into consuming more junk food.
 Not just the media but even when we take our child out he/she tends to come across a number of shops containing junk food.

 Junk food with all its preservatives and extra servings of cheese and mayonnaise becomes more appealing to your child as compared to the boring yet healthy and plain food at home.

-This apart, junk food is readily available and is easy to cook as well (the ready to eat food is also considered as junk food as it contains preservatives and added colour to make it look and taste the way it does), which is why there is an increased temptation to grab a bite of a burger rather than making a healthy choice.
-However, as parents you need to ensure that most of the time you are eating healthy so that your child sees that and develops the habit of healthy eating.
-Meanwhile you can also teach should also teach them the difference between healthy and junk food.
+This apart, junk food is readily available and is easy to cook as well (the ready to eat food is also considered as junk food as it contains preservatives and added color to make it look and taste the way it does), which is why there is an increased temptation to grab a bite of a burger rather than making a healthy choice.
+However, as parents, you need to ensure that most of the time you are eating healthy so that your child sees that and develops the habit of healthy eating.
+Meanwhile, you can also teach should also teach them the difference between healthy and junk food.

 Is Indian Junk Food Better As Compared To Other Available In The Market?

 It is a debatable issue but let's see how each one fares in the debate.

 Indian Junk Food